anup-moitra/md102-intune-virtual-company-lab/README.md

 This repository documents a hands-on Microsoft Intune and MD-102 lab environment.

-The project simulates a small company using Microsoft Entra ID, Microsoft Intune, Windows device enrollment, Windows Autopilot, compliance policies, Conditional Access, application deployment, endpoint security, configuration profiles, BYOD enrollment, remote actions, monitoring, and troubleshooting.
+The project simulates a small company using Microsoft Entra ID, Microsoft Intune, Windows device enrollment, Windows Autopilot, BYOD enrollment, configuration profiles, application deployment, endpoint security, compliance policies, Conditional Access, remote actions, monitoring, and troubleshooting.

 ---

-## Project Goal
+## Project goal

 The goal of this project is to build practical Microsoft Intune administration experience and document each lab in a professional GitHub portfolio format.